UBC-CIC/Student-Connect-App/docs/DeploymentGuide.md

 Follow these instructions to deploy the frontend:

-1 - Before installing Amplify we need to create the IAM Role that associate the policies need to implement this solution.
-From the cloned directory, execute the follow CloudFormation template:
+1 - Before installing Amplify we need to create the IAM Role that associates the policies needed to implement this solution.
+From the cloned directory, execute the following CloudFormation template:

 ```bash
 aws cloudformation deploy --template-file cfn-amplifyRole.yaml --stack-name studentengagement-amplify-role --capabilities CAPABILITY_NAMED_IAM
 ```

-It creates the role name **ubco-amplifyconsole-backend-role** that will be used on the next step.
+It creates the role name **amplifyconsole-studentengagement-backend-role** that will be used on the next step.

 2 - Use the provided **1-click deployment** button below.